MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 ### Convert a form processing output string to a date in Power Automate

 AI Builder form processing returns all outputs as strings.
 If the destination where you want to save a value extracted by form processing requires to be in date format, you can convert a value that contains a date into date format by using the [formatDateTime](/azure/logic-apps/workflow-definition-language-functions-reference#formatDateTime) expression.
-Here is how to do it:
+Here's how to do it:

 `formatDateTime(<form processing output>)`